dmbarbour/glas/docs/GlasProg.md

 ### Procedural

 The procedural foundation is simpler than a process network: a simple sequence of operations on an abstract environment, generally including arguments and a working space and a limited procedural interface (methods or algebraic effects) to the rest.
-We could support an unbounded data stack and ad-hoc recursive computations, or restrict procedural programs to a bounded data stack, limited to non-recursive computations or tail recursion.
+We could support an unbounded data stack and ad hoc recursive computations, or restrict procedural programs to a bounded data stack, limited to non-recursive computations or tail recursion.

 Compared to process networks, procedural programs do not have any built-in notion of interaction.
 However, it is feasible to model concurrent processes using an event loop.
 With suitable syntax, we can compile procedures into state machines that proceed and yield over multiple steps.
 Algebraic effects can abstract some interactions with the environment.
 Ideally, all effects are modeled as algebraic effects, i.e. the `sys.*` runtime API might be modeled as algebraic effects in the runtime environment instead of namespace extensions to the program definition.
 This provides opportunity for intervention and reflection.